-Medieval Chicago began as a special series of blog posts on the Medieval Studies Research Blog hosted by the University of Notre Dame’s Medieval Institute.
+Medieval Chicago began in 2018 as a special series of blog posts on the Medieval Studies Research Blog hosted by the University of Notre Dame’s Medieval Institute.
 In the series’s early stages, its potential to grow into an independent, public humanities project became apparent right away.
 This website represents the culmination of those earlier exploratory efforts, a site dedicated to examining the presence of the medieval past in one of America’s largest, most culturally rich cities.

 While a fuller explanation of the rationale behind this project can be found in my introductory article, the project’s core goals, broadly conceived, bear repeating: